ibm-cloud-architecture/denim-compute/book/docs/showtime/run-solution.md

 ![](images/config-servers6.png)

 ## Configure BACA ontology
-Currently `Business Automation Content Analyzer (BACA)` only allows for the import and export of an entire ontology, there is no merge capability of selective import.
+As of version 19.0.1 of the Cloud Pak for Automation, Business Automation Content Analyzer (BACA) only allows for the import and export of an entire ontology, there is no merge capability of selective import.
 Therefore we recommend that you backup any existing ontology before proceeding.

 - First use the `Export Ontology` option as shown and save your existing ontology.